mesadhan/laravel-advance/README.md

 # Create Local Database and connect it to PhpStorm

-- create a normal text file with extension `.sqlite` like `database.sqlite`
+- create a normal text file with extension `.sqlite` like `database/database.sqlite`
 - then, connect it to select `Add New or Plus Sign` then choose `Data source from path` in PhpStorm Database Section through `database.sqlite` absolute path.

-# Create Model & Table Schema
+# Create Controller, Model, Schema and Factory

 > create controller, model, schema and factory base on need